msveshnikov/autocode-ai/README.md

 -   Creates and modifies source files in the current folder and subfolders
 -   Self-updating README.md with new design ideas and considerations
 -   Intelligent project structure analysis and optimization
--   Automatic dependency management and creation of missing files
--   Code quality checks and suggestions/auto fixes (exclude package.json please)
+-   Code quality checks and suggestions/auto fixes
--   Support for multiple programming languages and frameworks
--   Automatic code optimization and refactoring suggestions
--   Modular file splitting for efficient AI processing

 ## Installation